yvesdebeer/vuejs-shopping-cart/README.md

 - Select Add from Dockerfile
 - Fill in the "Git Repo URL" which points to your project on github
 - Click "Show Advanced Git Options" and specify the "Git Reference" to point to your branch.
-This is only needed if your branch is different then "master" !
+This is only needed if your branch is different than "master" !
 - Change the Application and Name accordingly or accept the defaults
 - Finally Click "Create"